mozilla-services/socorro/docs/databasetabledesc.rst

 This document describes the various tables in PostgreSQL by their purpose and essentially what data each contains.
 This is intended as a reference for socorro developers and analytics users.

 Tables which are in the database but not listed below are probably legacy tables which are slated for removal in future Socorro releases.

-CURRENTLY IN PROGRESS.
-NOT COMPLETE AS OF 2012-02-27
+Certainly if the tables are not described, they should not be used for new features or reports.

 Raw Data Tables
 ===============